Toddler Program Overview

-(18 MONTHS TO 3 YEARS-OLD)
+(18 MONTHS TO 3 YEARS OLD)

-Whoever touches the life of the child touches the most sensitive point of a whole which has roots in the most distant past and climbs toward the infinite future. – Dr. Montessori
+“Whoever touches the life of the child touches the most sensitive point of a whole which has roots in the most distant past and climbs toward the infinite future.”

-The Toddler program offers young children a unique year of self-development in an atmosphere of respect, understanding and support.
-In this setting, the children come to feel that the classroom is their own special space, where they play a meaningful role in their own care and the care of their environment.
+The Toddler Program encourages self-development in an atmosphere of respect, understanding, and encouragement.
+In this setting, children come to feel that the classroom is their own special space, where they play a meaningful role in their own care and in contributing to their environment.
+Toddlers have access to a garden and a playground with play equipment.
+Each day, unless the weather is inclement, the children play outside.

 Curriculum

-Many of the activities in the Toddler program highlight the self-help skills that lead to independence and the child saying “I did it myself!”.
+Many of the activities in the Toddler Program highlight the self-help skills that lead to independence and the child saying “I did it myself!”.

 Practical Life: